zhaohanson1/project_euler_plus/019 - Counting Sundays/solution.md

     * In this case, we make sure we end our loop correctly while make sure we count if the month starts on a Sunday.

 ## Miscellaneous

+This algorithm is feasible because although the difference in bounds of the possible years is O(10<sup>16</sup>), the gap between year 1 and year 2 is at most 1000 years, meaning we have at most O(12 * 1000) = 12000 iterations.

 [Zeller's Congruence](https://en.wikipedia.org/wiki/Zeller%27s_congruence) is a formula that calculates the day of week for any calendar date.
 This can be used instead of counting leap years to get the firs date.

 ***